 Septima: The Muse

 The 13-year old heroine of Azure Striker Gunvolt, an artificial human created in a lab operated by the Sumeragi Group.
-She was imbued with the Septima "The Muse" ("Cyber Diva" in Japan), a power that enables her to gift other Adepts with enhanced strength with song, even going so far as being able to bring back the deceased.
+She was imbued with the Septima "The Muse" ("Cyber Diva" in Japan), a power that enables her to give other Adepts enhanced strength with song, even going so far as being able to bring back the deceased.
 After being rescued by GV from the Sumeragi Group, she begins to live with Gunvolt, and grows fond of him as he journeys with QUILL to stop the dangerous Sumeragi Swordsmen.

 In 2, Joule now co-exists with Gunvolt as a spirit.
 She continues to protect him with her Septima, The Muse, which grants him great strength through song.
 Previously in the form of Lumen, her alter ego, a chance encounter with the agents of Eden causes her power to be split into fragments known as Shards, severely limiting her strength and forcing her to assume a younger-looking form.
 Regardless, she travels with Gunvolt to protect him in his mission to retrieve the eight Shards and restore Joule's power.

 - Anguished Declaration of Love: During the first game's final mission mid-stage chatter, Nova shows Joule footage of GV storming the Firmament station, and the latter can almost actually hear them.
 Joule, out of desperation, was just about to blurt out her feelings for GV until the transmission is cut off.